parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

   Opening new hardware target

 4. The Hardware Session status changes from Unconnected to the server name and the device is highlighted.
 The status may indicate that the device is programmed, **ignore the status**.
-5. Select the device in the Hardware Device Properties, and verify that the **uart_led.bit** is selected as the programming file in the General tab.
+5. Select the device in the Hardware Device Properties, and verify that the **system_wrapper.bit**  is selected as the programming file in the General tab.

 ---